brunocodutra/metal/doc/manual.md

 --------------------------------------------------------------------------------

-There are a few ways to get a copy of Metal, the easiest might be to simply [download the latest release][Metal.latest] as a compressed package.
+There are a few ways to get a copy of Metal, the easiest might be to simply
+<a class="download" href="#">download the latest release</a>
+as a compressed package.

-Alternatively, if you have git installed, you can clone current stable branch `master` from GitHub.
+If you have git installed and would rather have the latest stable Metal, you may consider cloning branch `master` from GitHub.

     git clone https://github.com/brunocodutra/metal